Appointy/IDGen/README.md

 # idgen

-Generates url safe lexically sorted random ids with a prefix in go.
+Generates url safe lexically sorted universally unique ids with a prefix in go.
 Inspired from Stripe.

 ## Usage